laganzonj/CSST106-CS4B/README.md

  Blur and Noise Introduction: acquired images that are blurred or noisy.
 Blur can occur due to movement or poor focus, and noise can be introduced by low-quality sensors or environmental factors.
 These issues can degrade recognition performance and make it harder to accurately identify faces.

+### Image Processing Implementation

+ Super-Resolution (Upscaling) increases image clarity by enlarging the image size, allowing more details to be seen and improving the recognition of facial features, especially in low-resolution images, using methods like Lanczos interpolation to maintain quality.
+Deblurring fixes blurry images caused by movement or focus issues, making facial features sharper and more distinct by applying filters such as the Wiener filter.
+Denoising cleans up images by removing random noise and distortions, ensuring clarity and preserving important details, using techniques like Non-Local Means Denoising.
+Together, these preprocessing steps enhance the performance of facial recognition systems by improving image quality and feature detection

+### Conclusion

+ image processing is crucial in AI because it improves the quality and usability of images, which directly impacts the performance of AI models.
+Techniques like Super-Resolution, Deblurring, and Denoising enhance image clarity, making it easier for models to accurately detect and recognize features.
+This preprocessing ensures that AI systems can handle various image quality issues and produce more reliable results.
+From this activity, I learned that proper image preprocessing is essential for achieving high accuracy and efficiency in AI applications, as it prepares the data in a way that maximizes the model’s ability to learn and make accurate predictions.

+### Extension Activity:  Emerging Image Processing With  Deep Learning-
+Based Analysis.

+In recent years, advancements in deep learning have brought significant improvements to image processing techniques.
+These new methods enable computers to analyze and understand visual data more effectively, opening up new possibilities in areas such as facial recognition, medical imaging, and security systems.
+One emerging approach in this field is the use of Siamese Neural Networks (SNN), a specialized deep learning architecture designed for tasks that require comparing images.
+SNNs are particularly effective in determining the similarity between two images, making them valuable in applications like facial recognition, signature verification, and object tracking.

+Siamese Neural Networks (SNN) take two images as input and compare their features to determine how similar they are.
+This makes them ideal for tasks where it's important to check whether two images represent the same object or person.
+Their ability to learn detailed feature representations has made SNNs a powerful tool in improving accuracy and reliability in various real-world applications.

+### Potential Impact On Future AI Systems

+New image processing techniques, such as deep learning-based image analysis approach, like Siamese Neural Networks (SNNs), are set to have a significant impact of how AI systems work in the future.
+SNNs are great at comparing two images to see how similar they are, which makes them useful in many areas.
+In facial recognition, SNNs can help identify people more accurately, even when the lighting is bad or the angle is different.
+For medical images, like CT scans or MRIs, SNNs can compare images over time to spot small changes, helping doctors catch diseases like cancer earlier.
+In security, SNNs can track people or objects in videos, even if the footage is blurry or low-quality.
+This makes SNNs useful for improving safety and monitoring systems.
+Overall, SNNs will make AI better at processing images with more accuracy in different fields.